He's Vietnamese. She's From North Korea. They Had To Wait 3 Decades To Marry

 But in Hanoi, Canh was still scheming to reunite with her.
 As relations between the countries started to improve in the late 1980s, he started a personal charm offensive to, as he says, "build my personal credit with North Korea."

-He set up a Vietnam-North Korea friendship committee, raised money for a 7-ton of donation of rice and reached out to North Korean contacts in Hanoi.
+He set up a Vietnam-North Korea friendship committee, raised money for a 7-ton donation of rice and reached out to North Korean contacts in Hanoi.
 In 2001, he made an audacious move, using connections in the Foreign Ministry to deliver a letter pleading his case to Vietnam's president — who was about to leave on a state visit to North Korea.

 A few weeks later, a friend told him his gambit had worked.